 But the free cash flow is now feeding sweet dividend increases, or should we say dividend gushers.

-The oil and gas sector has the potential to be the greatest source of dividend growth within the Canadian market.
-Of course Canadian investors are also keeping an eye on Canadian bank stocks.
+I had suggested that the oil and gas sector has the potential to be the greatest source of dividend growth within the Canadian market.
+That is playing out in spades.
+Of course Canadian investors were also keeping an eye on Canadian bank stocks.

 Regulators had forced the banks to suspend dividend increases and share buybacks during the pandemic.
-Those restrictions will likely soon be removed, many expect double digit dividend growth for Canadian banks and financials.
+Those restrictions were removed, and we were treated to double digit dividend growth for Canadian banks and financials.

 What if You Had Invested In the Big 3 Oil Stocks?

-From that time of that post you would have seen some generous and growing income (had you purchased or continued with The Big 3.
-That said, you would also have total returns that would have almost tripled the rate of return compared to the TSX Composite.
+From that time of that post you would have seen some generous and growing income.
+That said, you would also have total returns that would have almost tripled the total returns compared to the TSX Composite.